Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “When others (including our spouse) hurts us in ways we don’t deserve, at some point we will come to the crossroads of decision.
 We will have to look our pain square in the face and ask, ‘Am I going to hang on to my anger and do violence to myself, or am I going to forgive those who have wounded me?
 Am I going to allow bitterness to poison and putrefy my soul, or am I going to invite God to empower me to let the anger go?’”
 (Pam Vredevelt, from the book The Wounded Woman: Hope and Healing for Those Who Hurt)

-And if he/she spits forth words of scorn, then you are in good company, because that is what happened to Jesus (and still happens over and over again to Him in this world).
+And if he/she spits forth words of scorn, then you are in good company.
+That is what happened to Jesus (and still happens over and over again to Him in this world).

 If your spouse doesn’t accept it or do anything to deserve it, that is something between him or her and God.
 But on your part, you are released from the additional future pain that comes with nursing, rehearsing, and allowing that pain to keep inflicting you as you hold onto it.